Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-Dtm6xIj-wM4,1573.58823,1589.649941.md

 ### Transcript

-> it's cool we like friendly like people yeah it's us against nature screw nature
+> any plans for pvp nope cooperative play it's cool we like friendly like people yeah it's us against nature screw nature why nerd turrets like sanctum why do you